Planetary Boundaries Science (PBScience) Lab

 State of the Planet.
 The Planetary Boundaries (PBs) diagram visually represents the current status of the nine PB processes that define the safe limits for our planet's health.
 Each process is quantified by one or more control variables based on observational data, model simulations and expert opinions.
 Image by Globaia.

-The Potsdam Institute for Climate Impact Research and its key partners have therefore launched Planetary Boundaries Science (PBScience), a major scientific effort to improve our ability to observe and model how the Earth system evolves under the pressure of human activity, as well as our ability to measure the state of the Earth system on a regular basis at high resolution.
+To tackle these challenges, the Potsdam Institute for Climate Impact Research and its partners have launched Planetary Boundaries Science (PBScience).
+This major scientific effort will improve our ability to observe and model how the Earth system evolves under the pressure of human activity providing regular, global measurements at high resolution.
 At the heart of this effort is the Planetary Boundaries Science Lab.

 The Lab leads the production of the Planetary Health Check report, an annual report on the state of Earth’s Health that highlights the latest science findings and updates the current state and risk level of each of the nine Planetary Boundaries.
-The report is authored and reviewed by a diverse international scientific community, and employs cutting-edge Earth system and tipping-point modelling, ambitious whole-Earth monitoring, and includes big data analytics with state-of-the-art methods.
-The long-term aim is to make the observational data and modelled outcomes accessible to all, thereby driving positive change and bringing us back within the safe operating zone.
+The report is authored and reviewed by a diverse international scientific community, and employs cutting-edge Earth system and tipping-point modelling, ambitious whole-Earth monitoring, and thorough literature synthesis.
+We aim to make the relevant global and local insights, as well as the underlying observational data and modelled outcomes, accessible to all to enable positive change, and work towards a return to the safe operating space.

 The state of the planet concerns every citizen on Earth.
-The PBScience Lab is also working closely with the Planetary Guardians - a collective of activists, business leaders, and former heads of state who have come together to bring evidence-based science to a global audience.
-All of them are committed to leveraging their respective platforms to bring Planetary Boundaries science, with its whole-Earth view on sustainability and powerful calls to action, to their audiences.
+The PBScience Lab is also working closely with the Planetary Guardians a collective of activists, business leaders, and former heads of state who have come together to bring evidence-based science to a global audience.
+All of them are striving to bring Planetary Boundaries science, with its whole-Earth view on sustainability and powerful calls to action, to their audiences.

 Team